yhs666/mc-docs.zh-cn/articles/storage/files/storage-how-to-use-files-windows.md

 $resourceGroupName = "<your-resource-group-name>"
 $storageAccountName = "<your-storage-account-name>"

-# These commands require you to be logged into your Azure account, run Login-AzureRmAccount if you haven't
+# These commands require you to be logged into your Azure account, run Login-AzAccount -EnvironmentName AzureChinaCloud if you haven't
 # already logged in.
-$storageAccount = Get-AzureRmStorageAccount -ResourceGroupName $resourceGroupName -Name $storageAccountName
+$storageAccount = Get-AzStorageAccount -ResourceGroupName $resourceGroupName -Name $storageAccountName
-$storageAccountKeys = Get-AzureRmStorageAccountKey -ResourceGroupName $resourceGroupName -Name $storageAccountName
+$storageAccountKeys = Get-AzStorageAccountKey -ResourceGroupName $resourceGroupName -Name $storageAccountName

 # The cmdkey utility is a command-line (rather than PowerShell) tool.
 We use Invoke-Expression to allow us to
 # consume the appropriate values from the storage account variables.
 The value given to the add parameter of the
 # cmdkey utility is the host address for the storage account, <storage-account>.file.core.chinacloudapi.cn for Azure
-# Public Regions. $storageAccount.Context.FileEndpoint is used because non-Public Azure regions, such as sovereign
-# clouds or Azure Stack deployments, will have different hosts for Azure file shares (and other storage resources).
+# China Regions.
 Invoke-Expression -Command "cmdkey /add:$([System.Uri]::new($storageAccount.Context.FileEndPoint).Host) " + `
     "/user:AZURE\$($storageAccount.StorageAccountName) /pass:$($storageAccountKeys[0].Value)"
 ```